supposedly/nutshell/README.md

 An exclamation mark followed by an expression (as a whole line) will cause the expression's result to be printed: `!(1, 2, 3)-(3, 4)` will print `(1, 2)`, for instance, and `!any` will print the contents of variable `any`.
-This can help in debugging complex, multi-operation variable expressions if need be.
+This can help in debugging complex, multi-operation variable expressions if needed.

 #### n * m ("Multiplication")
 Not commutative.
 Has the highest precedence.